-Angers, 20 February 2017: Thanks to a new protocol, the Center for Functional and Evolutionary Ecology (CEFE) team, from the Paul-Valéry University in Montpellier, tested Nor-Mite® efficacy, a plant-extract based repellent.
-This product, added in the hens feed, contributes to manage the growth of populations of red mites in livestock.
+Angers, 20 February 2017: Thanks to a new protocol, the Center for Functional and Evolutionary Ecology (CEFE) team, from the Paul-Valéry University in Montpellier, tested Nor-Mite® efficacy, an aromatic plant-based repellent in feed.
+This product, added in the hens feed, contributes to the control of red mites populations in livestock.

 Understanding the mode of action